Undermassive Hosts of $z = 4-6 $ AGN from JWST/NIRCam Image Decomposition with CONGRESS, FRESCO, and JADES: Discussion

-An important caveat applies to two targets in our sample (GN1033320, GN1029154) where the residual light initially appeared to be due to companion galaxies.
-After examining their spectra, we found that: 1. both objects are actually foreground interlopers; 2. their morphologies resemble off-centered nebular emission; and 3. without spectroscopic confirmation, they can be easily misinterpreted as companions or nebular emission.
-This highlights that imaging alone can be misleading.
-Nebular emission and foreground galaxies can mimic host features.
+For the reasons discussed above, we interpret the extended emission as originating from the host galaxy and perform SED fitting to infer the host-galaxy properties, particularly the stellar masses.

-For the extended emission observed in faint AGN-hosting galaxies, \citet{Chen_2024} suggest that it may arise from nebular emission rather than a stellar component, based on the presence of an offset between the AGN position and the centroid of the extended emission.
-However, for some sources, pure nebular-emission models fail to reproduce the observed fluxes \citep{Chen_2025}.
-In our sample, we find no obvious offset between the centroid of the point source (i.e., the AGN) and that of the extended emission.
-In addition, the inferred half-light radii and stellar masses are consistent with empirical size–mass relations.
-We therefore interpret the extended component as the host galaxy and examine its properties under this assumption.
-Host-galaxy properties, including stellar mass, are derived from SED fitting.
+An important caveat of imaging fitting is that, in the absence of spectroscopic redshifts, foreground galaxies projected along the line of sight may be mistakenly identified as physically associated close companions.
+Two sources in our sample (GN1033320, GN1029154) where the residual light that initially appeared to arise from companion galaxies.
+After examining their spectra, we found that: (1) both objects are actually foreground interlopers; (2) their morphologies resemble off-centered nebular emission; and (3) without spectroscopic confirmation, they can be easily misinterpreted as companions or nebular emission.
+This highlights that imaging alone could be misleading because nebular emission and foreground galaxies can mimic host features.